rajatmohan22/rajatmohan22/README.md

 <h1>Hi there! <span class="wave">Hi There, Rajat Here👋</span></h1>

-- 🔭 Extremely passionate about Software Development and Product Management.
+- 🔭 Extremely passionate about Software Development and Devops.
 - 🌱 AWS and Kubernetes Enthusiast.
 - ⚡ I am obsessed with building effecient software that can work in robust situations.
 - 💬 Ask me about literally anything you want. ( Except data science lmao )